Goodnight Kiwi: The original clips (1975-1980)

+The third Goodnight Kiwi (1980-1994)

-The third and most famous iteration appeared in 1980, and aired on both channels.
+The third iteration appeared in 1980 and aired on both channels until 1989.
 The one-minute-long animation begins with Goodnight Kiwi and the Cat in the master control room.
-Kiwi shuts down the screens, and starts an audio cassette playing an instrumental arrangement of the lullaby "Hine E Hine" by Fanny Howie, this is accompanied by a continuity announcer bidding goodnight to viewers, Kiwi walks through the studio while Cat jumps and pulls faces into a camera.
-Kiwi turns out the lights, puts a milk bottle on the porch and locks the door, while the cat heads upstairs to the studio roof.
-The Kiwi follows and rides an elevator (presumably just after it had been used by the cat) to the top of a transmission mast.
-At the top, Kiwi covers himself in blankets (in which the cat was already curled up) and goes to sleep in a satellite dish with the Cat sitting on his stomach.
-The short closes with the words: "Goodnight from TELEVISION NEW ZEALAND".
+Kiwi shuts down the screens and starts an audio cassette playing an instrumental arrangement of the lullaby "Hine E Hine" by Fanny Howie, this is accompanied by a continuity announcer bidding goodnight to viewers, Kiwi walks through the studio while Cat jumps and pulls faces into a camera.
+Kiwi turns out the lights, puts an empty bottle on the porch and locks the door, while the cat heads upstairs to the studio roof.
+Kiwi follows and rides an elevator (presumably just after it had been used by the cat) to the top of a transmission mast.
+At the top, Kiwi covers himself in blankets (in which the cat was already curled up) and goes to sleep in a satellite dish with the Cat sitting on his stomach, under a night sky featuring a crescent moon and the sparkling stars of the Southern Cross.
+The animation closes with the words: "Goodnight from TELEVISION NEW ZEALAND".

+There was a slight variation of the ending – from 1989 onwards, the Goodnight Kiwi was only seen on Channel 2 (TV1 adopted its closedown sequence, featuring the National Anthem) and ended with a voiceover stating "it's goodnight from Channel 2" and displaying the Channel 2 logo.
+On 19 October 1994, the last Goodnight Kiwi was broadcast on TV2, ending with a bumper saying: